 The bill amends the early voting procedures in New Mexico by reducing the time frame for early voting and adjusting the hours of operation for early voting polling locations.
-Specifically, early voting will now commence on the fifteenth day preceding the election, rather than the previous twenty-eighth day.
-Additionally, early voting locations will be required to open at 7:00 a.m. and close at 7:00 p.m., ensuring that they are available for twelve consecutive hours each day.
-The bill also mandates that county clerks post the locations and hours of operation for early voting at least ninety days before each statewide election, with restrictions on modifying these details without prior approval.
+Specifically, early voting will now commence on the fifteenth day preceding an election, rather than the previous twenty-eighth day.
+Additionally, early voting locations will be required to operate from 7:00 a.m. to 7:00 p.m., providing twelve consecutive hours of voting each day, as opposed to the previous requirement of at least eight hours.
+The bill also mandates that county clerks post the locations and hours of operation for early voting at least ninety days before each statewide election, with no modifications allowed without prior approval from the secretary of state.

 Statutes affected: